Intuiti0n/Intuiti0n/DigitalSignPost_Angular/README.md

 This readme is still in progress

+Still working on updating this project and get it up and running again soon...

 ## About the App

 This app had the following idea behind its creation: One user, multiple locations, location based narrative.